-"'Sieur Obodi?
-Are you all right?"
-The long, slender fingers touched the sides of Obodi's temples; just touched.
+"SIEUR OBODI?
+ARE you all right?"
+The long, slender fingers touched the sides of Obodi's temples.
 "A slight headache, Christian.
 Nothing to concern yourself over."
-Two guards, with flat Asian features, stood at each end of the hallway they walked down.
+TWO GUARDS, WITH flat Asian features, stood at each end of the hallway they walked down.
 Denice barely saw them as people; they were blue fire and dead matter, flesh and carbon-ceramic filaments.
 Lumps of gray silicon sat at the base of their skulls; the same spot the PKF Elite used.
 Jimmy Ramirez's breath came short.

-Through the doors at the end of the long hallway, past the cyborg Asian, and into a long, wide conference room.
-Seated around the great oval table, watching as Denice was brought in, were, with one exception, people whom Denice knew.
-Callia and Lan sat together at the left end of the long table, with Domino Terrencia; at the right end sat Christian Summers, and next to him, Joe Tagomi.
+Through the doors at the end of the long hallway, past the cyberg Asian, and into a long, wide conference room.
+Seated around the great oval table, watching as Denice was brought in, were, with one exception, people Denice knew.
+Callia and Lan sat together at the left end of the long table, with Domino Terrencia; at the right end sat Christian Summers, and next to him, Joe Chang.
 The door to the conference room unrolled with a quiet snap, shut solidly behind them.

 The exception sat at the center of the table, west-facing window at his back, the glowing sunset limning his form; rising to his feet as Denice approached him, moving with the restrained grace of a System-class dancer.
 Obodi.